wennroy/Stat628_Module3_Group11/README.md

 # Stat628 Module3 Group11
-## What makes a good bubble tea shop?
-Based on Yelp Data
+## How to raise your rating on Yelp - for bubble tea shop

 We are Thursday group11.
 Team members are Qilu Zhou, Jiaying Jia, Zhengyuan Wen.